 During pregnancy, a woman's skeletal structure increasingly supports more weight and her organs shift to accommodate her growing baby.
 The journey can be uncomfortable.
-Linda Guttman, a Massachusetts-based, nationally certified and licensed massage therapist trained in pregnancy massage says, "A massage therapist can do very specific muscle manipulation throughout a woman's pregnancy to alleviate discomfort in many areas of her body."
+Linda, a nationally certified and licensed massage therapist trained in pregnancy massage says, "A massage therapist can do very specific muscle manipulation throughout a woman's pregnancy to alleviate discomfort in many areas of her body."

 Betsy, a 41-year-old woman pregnant with her second child, receives weekly massage therapy.
 "Massage has allowed me to be active and healthy all the way up to these last days before I'm due," she says.
 During this pregnancy, morning sickness is much less problematic than last time.
 Massage helps her back pain, and she sleeps better the night after a massage.
 She has not had leg cramps or swelling in her hands or feet.